History of Toronto Pearson International Airport: Construction

 Trans-Canada Air Lines was expected to begin operations in 1937, and the Government of Canada wanted to build an airport to serve Toronto.
 In November 1936, Toronto City Council formed an "Advisory Airport Committee" to advise on where to build a municipal airport.
 The committee proposed several locations and of these two were approved by the Government of Canada, which agreed to fund one-quarter of the project.
 The two sites were the Toronto Islands and Malton, north-west of Toronto.
 A seaplane and land airport would be built at the island, and an auxiliary field was to be built at Malton.
 After two days of debate, City Council voted 14–7 to approve the construction of both airports.

-In April 1937, land agents representing the Toronto Harbour Commission approached farmers in Malton who owned Lots 6-10 on Concession 5 (Torbram Road) and 6 (Airport Road) to acquire land for Malton Airport.
+In April 1937, land agents representing the Toronto Harbour Commission approached farmers in Malton who owned Lots 6-10 on Lines 5 (Torbram Road) and 6 (Airport Road) to acquire land for Malton Airport.
 The land covered 13 farms: